GloberM/Fans-Mod-Alpha-5/README.txt

-Dont copy this mod or any of its contents
+D\ont copy this mod or any of its contents

 --To intsall follow instrutions-- I(for windows only)